 The South African Qualifications Authority (SAQA) has been using this framework since the NFQ Act of 2008.

-The final NQF level is level 10, this is a Doctorates Degree.
-Once you complete you doctorate programme, do you receive your doctorates degree and have reached the highest NQF level.
+Level 10 is the highest NQF Level and consists of students who are qualified to obtain their Doctorate Degree.
+Once you complete your doctorate programme, you will receive your doctorate degree and have reached the highest NQF level.

-To be able to study towards a certain NQF qualification, you need to meet certain requirements.
+To be able to study at a higher education institution, you need to meet certain NQF Level requirements.

-For example, to study towards a Bachelor’s degree, you need to have finished school or an NQF 4 qualification (like having a National or FET Certificate equivalent to Grade 12).
+For example, to study towards a Bachelor’s degree at a South African college or university, you need to have finished school or an NQF 4 qualification (like having a National or FET Certificate equivalent to Grade 12).

 If you want to know the specific requirements for a qualification at a South African institution, visit SAQA’s search database.